9 Essential Oils for a Better Night’s Sleep

 What are essential oils—and how are they made?

 “Essential oils are the liquids extracted from various parts of the plant, such as the root, peel, flower, leaf, or wood,” explains Valerie Bennis, president and founder of the aromatherapy company Essence of Vali in New York City.
-They’re the “essence” or “sweat” of a plant, and they’re actually more liquid-y than they are oily, says Bennis.
+They’re the “essence” or “sweat” of a plant, and they’re actually more liquidy than they are oily, says Bennis.

 Essential oils are most commonly extracted through a process known as steam distillation.
-During the distillation process, the vapor that’s released from the steamed plants cools until it turns into a liquid.
-The second method of essential oil extraction is expression, says Bennis.
-This specifically applies to citrus fruits.
-During the expression process, citrus essential oils are extracted from peels via cold pressing.
+[1] During the distillation process, the vapor that’s released from the steamed plants cools until it turns into a liquid.

 Essential oil quality varies widely, but there are ways to ensure you’re getting a quality product.
-Bennis suggests doing your research and buying from companies that have been around a long time.
+Bennis suggests doing your research and buying from companies that have been around for a long time.
 Health food stores and stores like Whole Foods are good places to buy essential oils from, she says.

 Health benefits of essential oils

 Essential oils date back to ancient times as a popular aromatherapy treatment.
-Many people believe essential oils have a ton of health benefits, including fighting off colds, improving your memory, and relieving headaches.
+[3] Many people believe essential oils have a ton of health benefits, including fighting off colds, improving your memory, and relieving headaches.
+[3, 4]

 A study published in the Journal of Alternative and Complementary Medicine found that inhaling essential oils can also help people with mild sleep issues.
-That makes sense, given that research has noted that certain essential oils have anti-anxiety benefits and depression-relieving effects.
+[5] That makes sense, given that research has noted that certain essential oils have anti-anxiety benefits and depression-relieving effects.
+[6, 7]

 The best essential oils for sleep